strontic/strontic.github.io/xcyclopedia/library/mmc.exe-C51BACB9B93CA44254BE462516C6BEE0.md

 ## Possible Misuse

 *The following table contains possible examples of `mmc.exe` being misused.
-While `mmc.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `mmc.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --